pandas-dev/pandas/doc/source/user_guide/advanced.rst

 ``UInt64Index`` except that it can hold any numpy int, uint or float dtype.

 Until Pandas 2.0, you will have to call ``NumericIndex`` explicitly in order to use it, like in the example above.
-In Pandas 2.0, ``NumericIndex`` will become the default pandas numeric index type and will automatically be used where appropriate.
+In the future, ``NumericIndex`` will become the default pandas numeric index type and will automatically be used where appropriate.

 Please notice that ``NumericIndex`` *can not* hold Pandas numeric dtypes (:class:`Int64Dtype`, :class:`Int32Dtype` etc.).